UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/3-raw_data.md

 # NGS Data Generation

-Before we can begin to analyse any data, it is helpful to understand how it was generated.
-Whilst there are numerous platforms for generation of NGS data, today we will look at the Illumina Sequencing by Synthesis method, which is one of the most common methods in use today.
+Before we can begin to analyse any data, it is helpful to understand how it was generated. while there are numerous platforms for generation of NGS data, today we will look at the Illumina Sequencing by Synthesis method, which is one of the most common methods in use today.
 Many of you will be familiar with the process involved, but it may be worth looking at the following [5-minute video from Illumina:](https://youtu.be/fCd6B5HRaZ8).

 This video picks up *after* the process of fragmentation, as most strategies require DNA/RNA fragments within a certain size range.
 This step may vary depending on your experiment, but the important concept to note during sample preparation is that the DNA insert has multiple sequences ligated to either end.
 These include 1) the sequencing primers, 2) index and /or barcode sequences, and 3) the flow-cell binding oligos.